You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 So, what is the fix?

-The best thing to do is to simply wait until the water can properly cycle.
+The best thing to do is to fix a cloudy turtle tank is to simply wait until the water can properly cycle.

 This is going to take some time, however.
 It will generally take a few days up until a few weeks, depending on how much water you have, the size and power of your filter and other things.